NHL on NBC: The end of The NHL on NBC

-After the end of the subsequent postgame coverage on NBCSN, the network aired a 13-minute video montage, narrated by long-time lead play-by-play voice Mike Emrick (who had taken the role as a contributor in the final NHL on NBC season), discussing various innovations that NBC had brought to their NHL coverage over the past 15 seasons, highlights, and human interest stories that had occurred along the way as well.
+After the end of the subsequent postgame coverage on NBCSN, the network aired a 13-minute video montage, narrated by long-time lead play-by-play voice Mike Emrick (who had taken the role as a contributor in the final NHL on NBC season), discussing various innovations that NBC had brought to its NHL coverage over the past 15 seasons, highlights, and human interest stories that had occurred along the way as well.
 At the end of the video, Emrick signed off for NBC's coverage with the following:

 Handshake lines close off any Stanley Cup year.
 We have shown you 16 of these, and 16 teams clustered together for one last picture.
 Teams, exhausted but victorious.
 Teams.
 Perhaps in your own life, you have been on a team of people for some time and then seen it come to an end.
 If so, you will understand how it is with us as we close our time with the NHL on NBC.
 One of God's greatest gifts is that of memory.
 One of mankind's greatest gifts is video.
-As we have watched this last video with you and now carry away our own memories, we are sad for ourselves, but grateful for your loyalty to this wonderful sport.
-And also grateful as we say to for this final time — "thank you".
+As we have watched this last video with you, and now carry away our own memories, we are sad for ourselves, but grateful for your loyalty to this wonderful sport, and also grateful as we say to for this final time — "thank you".
 Thank you for watching the Stanley Cup playoffs on NBC.

-— Mike Emrick signing off for the NHL on NBC at the end of their Game 5, 2021 Stanley Cup Finals postgame coverage on NBCSN.
+— Mike Emrick signing off for the NHL on NBC at the end of its Game 5, 2021 Stanley Cup Final postgame coverage on NBCSN.

-Eddie Olczyk missed game two of the 2021 Stanley Cup Finals due to a personal matter, so "Inside-the-Glass" reporter Brian Boucher moved to the booth with Albert, and Pierre McGuire took over for Boucher between the benches.
+Eddie Olczyk missed game two of the 2021 Stanley Cup Final due to a personal matter, so "Inside-the-Glass" reporter Brian Boucher moved to the booth with Albert, and Pierre McGuire took over for Boucher between the benches.
 McGuire also called Game 3 of this series with Albert and Olczyk because Boucher missed it for the same reason.

-In all, NBC averaged 2.52 million viewers for the 2021 Stanley Cup Finals.
+In all, NBC averaged 2.52 million viewers for the 2021 Stanley Cup Final.
 The fifth and ultimately decisive game meanwhile, garnered approximately 3.6 million viewers for NBC.